Country information for Hungary - Systems of support and specialist provision

 The ‘single-purpose’ educational institutions are:

-A special educational, conductive educational institution can also operate as a special kindergarten, special primary school, etc.
+A special educational, conductive education institution can also operate as a special kindergarten, special primary school, etc.

 Pedagogical assistance services

 Every county has a pedagogical assistance service, which has a sub-institution and units in every district.
 These are under unified leadership and professional protocols.
-The pedagogical assistance services’ duties include:
+The pedagogical assistance services work with learners.
+Their duties include:

 - special education consulting, early development and care (early intervention and prevention);